-Wesley Barnes (2015) was on a 3 month dance company tour of Germany in 2016.
+Wesley Barnes (2015) was on a 3 month dance company tour of Germany in 2016 and a 1 month dance tour of Taiwan.
 Most of the year he lives and works in New York City.

 Kelsie Blackwell (2008) works full time as a parade dancer at Disneyland and has appeared in Looseleaf Theatre Co’s Twelfth Night (Viola) and As You Like It (Rosalind) and as well as Frost/Nixon at the Maverick Theatre in Fullerton in 2013.
 See the review of "Frost/Nixon" at ocregister.com.

 Spencer Blair (2012) is a working improv actor in Chicago.
 Previously he appeared in Looseleaf Theatre Co’s Twelfth Night (Feste), and As You Like It (William, LeBeau, Oliver MarText, Hymen), and Avenue Q at the Empire Theatre - which won rave reviews in the O.C.
 Register.

 Katie Braun (2013) completed an MA in Theatre Education at NYU’s Steinhardt School in New York in 2016.

 Haley Brown (2013) stage managed for Looseleaf Theatre Co – As You Like It and The Merchant of Venice, Newport Theater Arts Center – The Children’s Hour, and was an assistant stage manager in L.A. for The Will Geer Theatricum Botanicum production of A Midsummer Night's Dream.
 She was then hired by All for Kidz (The NED Show) as a touring Edutainer taking a one-person show about bullying, being a champion in school and life.
 She tours America and abroad with this unique show that involves acting and yo yo tricks!